Chris-Milan1/Chris-Milan1/README.md

 ### 📈 Current Focus

 - 📚 Deepening my knowledge of **quantitative finance**, **statistical modeling**, and **Time-series Analysis**
-- 🧠 Learning **machine learning** and its applications to high-dimensional data
+- 🧠 Learning **physics informed machine learning** and its applications to fluid mechanics and options pricing
 - 🧪 Building projects that merge **mechanical simulation** and **financial analysis**

 ---